This document was printed directly from my website at macbodachland.com

 Senior software engineer

-Master's in Information Management & Systems
+Student, Master of Information Management & Systems program

-UC Berkeley School of Information
+University of California, Berkeley, School of Information